Kingdms/FACESWAP_PROJECT/README.md

 ## Privacy Note

 This application processes images locally before sending them to the Segmind API.
-No images are stored on our servers, but they will be processed by Segmind's servers according to their privacy policy.
+No images are stored on our servers, but they will be processed by Segmind's servers according to their privacy policy.# FACESWAP_PROJECT